 For full details on the new Texas law and a complete list of the limited places where you cannot carry “location restricted” knives with blades over 5.5 inches, please see:

 In 2013 Knife Rights’ repeal of Texas’ switchblade ban was enacted.
 In 2015 we got Knife Law Preemption enacted, removing all local knife ordinances more restrictive than Texas state law.
 Now in 2017 we have removed all of the “illegal knives” in Texas law, finally allowing Texans the right to carry a Bowie knife, dagger and virtually any other knife.
 But, we are not yet finished.
-We will be back in two years to see about striking those last remaining minor knife restrictions in Texas.
-We won’t stop until Texas is a free as everyone thinks Texas is.
+We will be back in two years to continue to work to make Texas what Texas should be.